Asian migrant brides in Japan: Suppliers

 Although much of this industry is private, local governments have become more involved due to the declining birthrates and the less than enthusiastic appeal of rural bachelors.
 In fact, the first government to establish a claim and promote the foreign bride service occurred as early as 1985 in a rural village of the Yamagata prefecture.

 Though foreign brides are exported to all parts of Japan, the vast majority are being sent to rural villages and prefectures.
 This is mostly due to population decline, but also because of anti-rural sentiment expressed among many Japanese single women (due to many factors: agricultural work expectance, mother-in-law issues, etc.).
 Tomoko Nakamatsu, author of Faces of "Asian Brides" goes on further to state:

 A large number of local governments in rural areas had implemented programmes to encourage (domestic) marriage among their residents.
 Under the policies of supporting depopulated areas, state funds were available for implementing these programmes.
 In the 1970s, the terms "hanayome ginkō (brides bank)" or "hanayome sentā (brides centre)" were widely used for these schemes, which aimed to make a list of available single women.

 So even before foreign bride services came into prominence, during the 1970s local government boards promoted hanayome ginkō (brides bank)" or "hanayome sentā (brides centre)" to encourage Japanese women from urban areas to consider marrying rural villagers.
 But with the 1980s economic boom, the newly cemented middle/upper middle class population seized control of the international arena, and with it came the birth of the foreign bride trade in Japan.

-Most foreign wives are of Asian descent because of their cultural affinities with the Japanese, which many Japanese intermediary agencies and their clients sought after.
+Most foreign wives are of Asian descent because Western women and Japanese men tend to regard one another as undesirable marriage partners, for reasons of physical attractiveness and cultural values.
 Many of these wives come from China, the Philippines, South Korea, Thailand and Sri Lanka.

 Typical background of the foreign bride

 There has been little documentation on the types of women that are recruited for immigration.
 However, there are many allusions to the premise that they are all from rural and impoverished families, as was the type of background the marriage broker Keiko came from.
 A newspaper story written The Philippines seems to corroborate that assumption.
 In the article, a Filipino mayor criticized the foreign bride business in his country, stating that his government was "giving away unspoiled women in the countryside."
 This statement leads to the assumption that the women are from rural areas.
-Also, Asian women perhaps are chosen in order to make the transition to being a "Japanese wife" easier than would be the case for a Western bride.
-In fact, many brokers will overtly stress the Japanese qualities of the foreign brides, both social and physical, in order to assure their easy transition into Japanese culture.
-Gentleness, humility, and patience are all characteristics deemed important for women in Japanese society, and many foreign bride services have used those social qualities as advertising slogans.